anjkrish2608/workoutTracker/README.md

 <a id="use"></a>

 ## How to Use
 After following the installation steps you wil be brought to the main page where you can add new excercises to an old workout or a new one.
-Have fun!
+Alternatively you can access the application on Heroku [here](https://lit-spire-50857.herokuapp.com/}.Have fun!

 <a id="lic"></a>